-- Toolkit Version - Generic SPICE Toolkits have an associated Version number - " Example: "N0063" (also written as "N63") - The version number applies to the Fortran, C, IDL and MATLAB implementations for all supported platforms. - When does NAIF release new SPICE Toolkit versions? - " Not according to a fixed schedule - " Primarily driven by addition of significant new capabilities - For example, Icy or Mice or the geometry finder subsystem - " On rare occasion a Toolkit update is released to fix bugs, improve documentation, or satisfy an urgent request from a flight project
+- Toolkit Version - SPICE Toolkits have an associated Version number - " Example: "N0064" (also written as "N64") - The version number applies to the Fortran, C, IDL and Matlab implementations for all supported platforms. - When does NAIF release a new SPICE toolkit version? - " Not according to a fixed schedule - " Primarily driven by addition of significant new capabilities - For example, Icy or Mice or the geometry finder subsystem - " On rare occasion a Toolkit update is released to fix bugs, improve documentation, or satisfy an urgent request from a flight project.